nj11/data_engineering/DataModelling/Postgresql-Modelling_and_ETL/README.md

 4. Write the etl.ipynb Jupyter Notebook to create the blueprint for ETL pipeline to insert data from JSON logs to postgres database.

-5. Write the ET scriptand run the etl in console, and verify results by running the test.ipynb Jupyter Notebook.
+5. Write the ETL script and run the etl in console, and verify results by running the test.ipynb Jupyter Notebook.
  ```
 python etl.py
 ```